onnnnn/py_intro_hw/README.md

 # py_intro_hw
-solutions to homework - introduction to python programming
+homework's solutions - introduction to python programming

 feel free to download all of the materials or solution's file.